 Relevant experience, training and qualifications is becoming increasingly important for work on cruise ships and working in environmentally senstive areas.

 - I am familiar with the guidelines and completed the annual assessments for IAATO (International Association of Antarctica Tour Operators) and AECO (Association of Arctic Expedition Cruise Operators) - relating to responsible tourism in Polar Bear regions.

 - I hold a current UK Seaman’s discharge book.

 Zodiac Driver & experience with boats.

-Moderate/rough weather Zodiac driver with over ten years of experience working on cruise ships from the tropics to polar regions.
+Moderate/rough weather Zodiac driver with over 15 years of experience working on cruise ships from the tropics to polar regions, in all conditions.

 - BSAC Dive Cox with recognised international boat handling BSAC certificate (RYA 2 equivalent and certificate 000269).

 - Driving RIBs as a diver for over 25 years.